Sled dogs continue to suffer due to outdated industry rules

-A new video taken by people concerned for the well-being of the dogs and provided to VHS allegedly shows sled dogs being held in cages and on tethers in a barren yard at a kennel operated by Blackcomb Dogsled, a Whistler-based sled dog tour company.
+Meanwhile, a new video taken by people concerned for the well-being of the dogs and provided to VHS allegedly shows dogs at another sled dog facility, Blackcomb Dogsled in Whistler, being held in cages and on tethers in a barren yard.

 No dog should have to live like this.
 B.C.’s Sled Dog Standards of Care Regulation, introduced after the deaths of the 56 sled dogs in Whistler, still allows dogs to be tethered for more than 23 hours a day.
 The standards also allow sled dog tour companies in B.C. to shoot surplus sled dogs, provided the operator has “made reasonable efforts to rehome the sled dog, but those efforts have been unsuccessful” and the operator follows certain guidelines.